Glion Institute of Higher Education

 The Glion Institute of Higher Education (GIHE, Institut de hautes études de Glion) provides instruction in hospitality management, with campuses in Switzerland and the United Kingdom.

 History

 Established in 1962 as the Institut International de Glion, the school was founded by Swiss professors Walter Hunziker and Frédéric Tissot on the site of the former Grand Hôtel Bellevue, in Montreux, Switzerland.
-The initial class consisted of fifteen students from five different countries, studying courses delivered in French.
+The initial class consisted of fifteen students from five countries, studying courses delivered in French.

 In 1977, Glion changed its name to the Centre International de Glion (CIG), before becoming Glion Hotel School.
 In 1989 a second campus was opened in Bulle.
 In 2002, Glion updated its name to Glion Institute of Higher Education and became part of Laureate Education, an American education company.

 In 2013, Glion opened a new campus in London, located in the grounds of the University of Roehampton.
 By 2016, Glion was acquired by Eurazeo, a multinational private equity firm based in Paris, France.
 Glion operates under the umbrella of hospitality education group Sommet Education.

-Governance

-The Glion Board of Directors comprises leadership group, governing board and advisory board.
-The leadership group is responsible for maintaining day-to-day quality across the three campuses.
-The Governing Board has the objective to review the school’s mission, assure quality and integrity, review major changes in the curriculum, endorse strategic planning, monitor financial data and assess the Managing Director’s performance.
-The advisory board is composed of professionals holding key positions in the hospitality industry and related service industries.
-Their main role is to advise the school about the evolution and trends of the hospitality and tourism industry.

-As of 2022, Glion comprises seven faculties: Finance, Business and Management; Marketing, Event Management and Luxury; Entrepreneurship and Innovation; Practical Arts; Hospitality Management; and General Education.
-The 97 current faculty members represent 17 nationalities and bring an average of 13 years’ hospitality industry experience and 12 years’ academic experience.